 Richardson, J. C., & Lowenthal, P. (2017).
 Instructor social presence: Learners’ needs and a neglected component of the community of inquiry framework.
 In A. Whiteside, A. Garrett Dikkers, & K. Swan, (Eds.), Social presence in online learning: Multiple perspectives on practice and research (pp. 86-98).
-Sterling, VA: Stylus.
+Stylus.

 Instructor Social Presence: Learners’ needs and a neglected component of the Community of Inquiry Framework

 - The CoI recognizes the importance of teaching presence, which is often referred to as teacher presence, yet teaching presence indicates any learner in a community of inquiry could take on the role.
 This chapter specifically looks at instructor social presence, which could be considered “teacher presence”.

 - Instructor social presence is especially important to consider when the instructor is not the course designer.